 Please refer to the academic calendar for specific add/drop dates.
 To drop a course without charge, a student must drop prior to the first day of the block in order to have the registration dropped and no tuition charge assessed.
 If the course is dropped on, or after the block start date, but before the first week ends (Sunday 11:59pm CST), the student will receive a grade of "W" on the academic transcript reflecting the withdrawal, but will not be charged.
 Students dropping a given course during the second week of class or after will be charged 100% of the tuition.
+The deadline to withdraw from an online course is one week before the course end date.
+Students who do not withdraw from a course before the last week begins will receive a letter grade for the course.

 Attendance is taken the first week of class for Department of Education requirements.
 Online students must actively engage in the course by the end of the first Thursday (11:59pm CST).
 Simply logging in to the class does not count as engagement for attendance purposes.
-Students that are "No-Showed" (removed from the class due to nonattendance) for a given course, after the course has started, will receive a grade of NA and will not be charged.
+Students that are "No-Showed" (removed from the class due to non-attendance) for a given course, after the course has started, will receive a grade of NA and will not be charged.